JinweiYao1995/Adaptive_sampling_for_partially_observable_image/README.txt

 8. Model2_simulation.
 R: include two functions to generate in-control and other control data Gen_X(): generate in-control samples from Model II Gen_OC(): generate out-control samples from Model II, and impose the out-control pattern of Setting I

+The detail implementation can be referrred to this paper: https://www.tandfonline.com/doi/abs/10.1080/00224065.2023.2282512

+If you find this work useful, please consider citing:

+@article{yao2024adaptive,
+  title={Adaptive sampling and monitoring of partially observed images}, author={Yao, Jinwei and Balasubramaniam, Badrinath and Li, Beiwen and Kreiger, Eric L and Wang, Chao}, journal={Journal of Quality Technology}, volume={56}, number={2}, pages={157--173}, year={2024}, publisher={Taylor \& Francis}
+}